Philipp-D-P/Philipp-D-P/README.md

 - SQL <br>

 💬 Favorite Quotes:
-- "Big data is like teenage sex: everyone talks about it, nobody really knows how to do it, everyone thinks everyone else is doing it, so everyone claims they are doing it" - Dan Ariely
+- "Big data is like teenage sex: everyone talks about it, nobody really knows how to do it, <br>everyone thinks everyone else is doing it, so everyone claims they are doing it" - Dan Ariely

 ### 💻 Tech Stack